christineadriane/cevora-copilotstudio-training/labs/lab-05/README.md

 ## ✅ Prerequisites

-- [Lab 3](../lab-3-create-tool/README.md) tool available or equivalent extraction prompt.
+- [Lab 3](../lab-03/README.md) tool available or equivalent extraction prompt.
 - Permission to create Topics and modify triggers.

 ## 🎯 Summary of Targets

 - Create a topic that intercepts the AI response.
 - Populate an input variable with Response.FormattedText.
-- Produce a clean ingredient list into shopping_list and send a single, aggregated message.
+- Extract HR action points into a variable called hr_action_items
+- Send one clean message back to the employee

 ***

 ## 🛠️ Instructions

 1. Create a new topic: in your Agent navigate to **Topics**, select **Add a topic** -> **From blank**.

 2. Hover near the topic trigger name, select the double arrows, and choose **An AI‑generated response is about to be sent**.
 ![Change trigger](../../assets/5-change-trigger.png)
 3. Prevent immediate sending: